 nginx-6f489b847d-vgj4d 1/1 Running 0 1m 192.168. *.* virtual-node-eci-0 <none> <none>

 Modify the configurations of the virtual node controller

-The configurations of the virtual node controller determine how pods are scheduled to a virtual node and specify the pod runtime environment such as VSwitches and security group settings.
-You can modify the configurations of the controller based on your requirements.
+The configurations of the virtual node controller determine how pods are scheduled to a virtual node and specify the pod runtime environment such as vSwitches and security group settings.
+You can modify the configurations of the controller based on your business requirements.
 Modified configurations apply to only pods that are scheduled after modifications and do not apply to existing pods that run on the node.

 kubectl -n kube-system edit statefulset virtual-node-eci